What Do You Want from Live

 What Do You Want from Live is the debut live album released by The Tubes, and was recorded at the Hammersmith Odeon, London.

 Background

 The Tubes toured the UK at the height of the punk rock era in 1977.
 Despite their somewhat out-of-step musicality, the band's humorous and manic stage show found favor all over the country.
-The cabaret-like shows lasted over an hour, ending with Waybill – in character as "Quay Lewd", a parody of a drug-addled rock star – getting crushed to death by a giant stack of (fake) speakers.
+The cabaret-like shows lasted over an hour, ending with lead singer Fee Waybill – in character as "Quay Lewd" (a play on the word "Quaalude"), a musical parody of a drug-addled rock star – getting crushed to death by a giant stack of (fake) speakers.
 NME pronounced the tour a great success, writing: "They came, they outraged, they conquered."